Two-gluon one-photon vertex in a magnetic field and its explicit one-loop approximation in the intermediate field strength regime: General structure of the one-photon two-gluon vertex in a constant magnetic field

 \section{General structure of the one-photon two-gluon vertex in a constant magnetic field}

 The two-gluon one-photon vertex in the presence of a magnetic field, depicted in Fig.~\ref{fig:vertex}, is denoted as

 where $p_1,p_2$ are the gluon momenta and $q$ the photon momentum, $\mu\ ,\nu$ and $\alpha$ the Lorentz indices for the gluons and photon, respectively and $a,b$ the color indices of the two gluons.
+In what follows, we start from first principles and concentrate in obtaining the tensor structure for the general gluon and photon off-mass shell case, to then specialize on determining the tensor structure for the on-mass shell case, which, as we will see, becomes a simpler exercise when starting from the general case.
+Notice also that in the absence of the magnetic field, the vertex vanishes, as demanded by Furry's theorem.

-This vertex is a third rank tensor which is constrained by symmetry properties.
+The vertex is a third rank tensor which is constrained by symmetry properties.
 First, gauge invariance requires that this tensor be transverse when contracted with the momentum carrying the Lorentz index corresponding to the vertex index assigned to the given particle, namely,

 Second, since the gluons are indistinguishable, the vertex needs to be symmetric under the exchange of the gluon indexes and momenta, namely,

 Third, since charge ($C$) and parity ($P$) conjugation are good quantum numbers for the strong and electromagnetic interactions, and three neutral gauge bosons are involved, we require that